pcowgill/ipfs-react-native/README.md

 Note: This code was working with a modified version of `ipfs.cat` from the dep `ipfs-http-client`, which you won't be able to see in this repo.
 Once [this PR](https://github.com/ipfs/js-ipfs-http-client/pull/1224) is merged, a modified version of cat in `node_modules` no longer will be necessary for this to serve as a demo repo.

+See the `// New part` section in the code snippet below to see what was modified.

 ```js
 'use strict'